Coupled-cluster theory for trapped bosonic mixtures: DERIVATION OF THE WORKING EQUATIONS

 where $\mu_1^{(1)}$ and $\mu_1^{(2)}$ are the chemical potentials for the ground orbitals of species-1 and species-2, respectively. $\mu_{\bar{i}}^{(1)}$ and $\mu_i^{(2)}$ are the chemical potential of the $\bar{i}$-th and $i$-th orbital of species-1 and species-2, respectively.
 The parameters $\bar{\xi}_{rs\bar{i}i}$, $\xi_{kl\bar{i}i}$, $\bar{\chi}_{s\bar{i}i}$, $\chi_{l\bar{i}i}$, and $\zeta_{sl\bar{i}i}$ appearing in Eq.~\ref{eqn_4.32} are given by

-Till now, we have presented the details of the derivation of the working equations of CCSD-M. In the next section, we would like to apply and check their accuracy.
+{Hitherto}, we have presented the details of derivation of the working equations of CCSD-M. In the next section, we would like to apply and check their accuracy.
 Our strategy is to recruit a solvable many-body model for a mixture and study the performance for different interactions, attractive and repulsive, with balanced and imbalanced numbers of bosons.